factor10/intent/README.md

 ## Documentation

-Intent is documented using a custom site generator included in intent as a separate SBT project.
+Intent is documented using a custom site generator included in Intent as a separate SBT project.

 `sbt site/run` will generate the entire documentation structure in the `./docs` folder.
 `sbt site/test` will run the unit-test for the documentation generator.

-GitHub pages will automatically serve files in the docs folder at http://factor10.github.com/intent no furhter action is needed.
+GitHub pages will automatically serve files in the docs folder at http://factor10.github.com/intent no further action is needed.

-**NOTE:** Static assets, such as CSS, JavaScript and images used by the page is stored directly under the `docs/` directory - do not remove these.
+**NOTE:** Static assets, such as CSS, JavaScript and images used by the page are stored directly under the `docs/` directory - do not remove these.